-Everest, the world's roof, at 8848 m, is the mountain you would enjoy seeing once in your lifetime.
-Everest Base Camp, the highest altitude base camp, is on the lap of the Mahalangur range at an altitude of around 5,500 metres above sea level.
-Hence, a trek to this place is on the bucket list of almost every trekker worldwide.
-Even the non-trekkers are interested in this adventure to the Himalayas because it involves Mt.
-Everest.
+Everest, the world's highest peak at 8,848 meters, is the mountain you would love to conquer at least once in your lifetime.
+Everest Base Camp, the highest altitude base camp, is on the lap of the Mahalangur range at an altitude of around 5,500 meters above sea level.
+Hence, trekking to this place is on the bucket list of almost every trekker worldwide

 You would get the spectacular golden sunrise and sunset view over Everest.